huggingface/blog/how-to-generate.md

     Output:
     ----------------------------------------------------------------------------------------------------
-    I enjoy walking with my cute dog.
-He just gave me a whole new hand sense."

-    But it seems that the dogs have learned a lot from teasing at the local batte harness once they take on the outside.

-    "I take
+    I enjoy walking with my cute dog for the rest of the day, but this had me staying in an unusual room and not going on nights out with friends (which will always be wondered for a mere minute or so at this point).

 </div>

 Interesting\!
-The text seems alright - but when taking a closer look, it is not very coherent. the *3-grams* *new hand sense* and *local batte harness* are very weird and don't sound like they were written by a human.
+The text seems alright - but when taking a closer look, it is not very coherent and doesn't sound like it was written by a human.
 That is the big problem when sampling word sequences: The models often generate incoherent gibberish, *cf.* [Ari Holtzman et al.
 (2019)](https://arxiv.org/abs/1904.09751).